-An insistence on the highest principles of ethics and integrity underpins our research, and the welfare of research subjects is paramount.
+An insistence on the highest ethical standards underpins our research, and the welfare of research subjects is paramount.

 Evidence of thorough ethical review is a requirement of funding bodies across all disciplines, including the Research Councils.